A Perfect New Zealand Road Trip Itinerary if You Only Have 2 Weeks

 How many days: 2 or 3 nights

 Where to stay: Elliot and I spent two nights camping at the Plateau Lodge (which offers a shuttle for the Tongariro Crossing).
-When our planned hiking day got rained out, we went and had afternoon tea at Chateau Tongariro, which is one of the nicer hotels in the area.
+Sadly, our hiking plans got rained out two days in a row.

 3. Abel Tasman National Park